Laser Cutting & Engraving Parameter Setting Guides

 Fabric

-Glassware – If you lay a wet piece of kitchen roll on top of the glass to keep it cool this reduces the flaking and will help to create a smoother, higher-quality finish.
+Glass: Use a damp kitchen roll on the surface to reduce flaking and improve the finish.
 Turning off the air compressor can also help.

 There are a few materials which produce toxic fumes when cut on a laser machine, these include but are not limited to Polycarbonate and PVC.
 Any material containing chlorine is also toxic.